AngelaMeow/angelameow.github.io/_posts/2025-7-14-UX-Consulting-for -Non-Profit-Organization.md

 After a couple of initial meetings, and collecting the requirements, we agreed on building the platforms using Wordpress.
 Due to the characteristics of the client and projects we worked a bit more freely, on a bi-weekly basis (synching via e-mail one or two times per week for smaller items), it was challenging at the beginning because we were in the middle of lockdown, but everything worked out as expected.

-The projects we have published included:
+The projects we have completed:

 #### Improving Infrastructure Strategy
 Changing Hosting services so that we could have appropriate services for the organization, and customer support that could help non-technical admins with struggles related to backend and hosting.